kenjennings/Atari-Pet-Frogger/Frogger02/README_V02.md

 **Lame sound effects added.**

-Sound sequences and volume envelopes shaped by vertical blank interrupt, so longer running sounds (i.e. music) appears multi-tasking in parallel with everything else going on.
+Sound sequences and volume envelopes are shaped by vertical blank interrupt, so longer running sounds (i.e. music) appears multi-tasking in parallel with everything else going on.
 Sound effects are timed to the animation that occurs on the Title screen.
 When the Frog moves in any direction there is a bump sound.
 The game plays randomly changing water sloshing effects.
 Upon a frog's inevitable demise Chopin's Funeral March plays.
 Should the player manage to guide a frog to the safety of the opposite shore then Beethoven's Ode To joy plays.

 **Input is changed to joystick control.**